creativescala/creative-scala/src/pages/sequences/map.md

 ### Transforming the Elements of a List

-In the previous section we say several examples where we transformed one list to another.
+In the previous section we saw several examples where we transformed one list to another.
 For example, we incremented the elements of a list with the following code.

 ```scala mdoc